Profiles of Valor: Thank You T/Sgt. Charles Coolidge

 However, in the case of T/Sgt.
 Charles Henry Coolidge, the word applies in full.

-Charles Coolidge was the last living WWII European Theater Medal of Honor recipient — survived by only one remaining WWII recipient, Hershel “Woody” Williams, who was recognized for his service in the Pacific Theater as a young Marine in the battle of Iwo Jima.
+Charles Coolidge was the last living WWII European Theater Medal of Honor recipient — and was survived by only one remaining WWII recipient, Hershel “Woody” Williams, who was recognized for his service in the Pacific Theater as a young Marine in the battle of Iwo Jima.
 The Medal of Honor is our nation’s highest military award for valor – “For conspicuous gallantry and intrepidity at the risk of his life above and beyond the call of duty…”

 In 2015, I devoted my Veterans Day column to Mr. Coolidge, a quiet and unassuming man I have known for the last 40 years.
 He was a lifetime contemporary of my WWII veteran father, beloved and respected by everyone who knew him.